chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

 The sort of institution I have in mind for Software Commons, after Ostrom's
 principles:

-1. brings together producers and consumers of FOSS under one roof to negotiate an enduring solution to [the Open Source sustainability crisis][23] (probably it's a new funding platform that sets prices and moves money; is it a multi-stakeholder platform cooperative?); and
+1. brings together producers and consumers of FOSS under one roof, alongside platform partners, to negotiate an enduring solution to [the Open Source sustainability crisis][23] (is it a multi-stakeholder platform cooperative?);
+   and
-1. fleshes out and educates the industry on software sharing practices between closed and Open Source.
+1. ~~fleshes out and educates the industry on software sharing practices between closed and Open Source.~~ [_<b>Update:</b> dropping this from scope._]

 Perhaps there is an institution that exists today that could be made to fit this description.
 It's worth talking about, but I'm skeptical.